 Vigilant Aerospace Systems’ Business Development Manager, Ryan Aasheim, speaking to WDay News about the company’s involvement in the Sept.
 29 NDDOT IPP flights

-For more information on FlightHorizon, visit our
+For more information on FlightHorizon, visit our Products and Services Overview page.

 “This is one of the first flights of this kind.
 This is actually… historical in terms of the unmanned aircraft industry or drone industry.
 This is one of the first flights over people conducted on this scale,” Ryan Aasheim, Vigilant Aerospace Systems’ Business Development Manager, told WDay Reporter Tyler Ziegler in an interview at the FargoDome the day of the flights.
 Aasheim operated the software during the flights.